With Pentecost past, we have now entered the liturgical period of “Ordinary Time.”

 The episode of Donar’s oak is just one of Boniface’s most famous moments—his work spanned an entire lifetime.
 His successful missions all throughout Germanic lands has earned him the title “Apostle to the Germans.”

 In subsequent decades, rather than live comfortably among his newly-won flock, he continually went out to the fringes of Christendom to win more souls for Christ.
-This ultimately led to his heroic martyrdom in Frisia around the age of eighty.
+This ultimately led to his heroic martyrdom in Frisia (the modern Netherlands) around the age of eighty.

 The Oaks of Today